Picking the Clematis That's Right for You!

 We offer boodles of clematis and sometimes it's challenging - even downright confusing - to try and pick the one that's perfect for you.
 This guide will help you narrow your options and make choosing your clematis a little easier!

-There are three basic things to consider in selecting a clematis:
+There are four basic things to consider in selecting a clematis:

 - What is the Proper Height?